Mohamed-Ali-77/Algorithms/README.md

-# Algorithms
+# LeetCode Solution
-This Repo have some implementations of different type of Algorithms using C++ language
+This Repo have some Solutions of different type of Proplems using Python language